Tvhee-Dev/DrillsterBot/readme.md

 Make sure to download and install Java to be able to run.

 If you do not yet have access to Java, please make sure to download it [here](https://www.java.com/nl/download/manual.jsp).
+For windows, you can click on "Windows Online" and follow the instructions to install Java.
+If you need help, please seek contact on Discord under Tvhee#4828.

 Perfect if you don't feel like learning your words via Drillster.